Homebrew/legacy-homebrew/Library/Contributions/manpages/brew-tap.1.md

-Case-sensitive partial matching is used, so the first call restricts searches for the vim formula to the adamv-homebrew-alt repository while the second call restricts the search even further to adamv-homebrew-alt/duplicates.
+Case-sensitive partial matching is used, so the first call restricts searches for the vim formula to the adamv-homebrew-alt repository while the second call restricts the search even further to the subdirectory adamv-homebrew-alt/duplicates.

 ## SEE ALSO